 The community is following a set of metrics and guiding principles to evaluate a code or documentation change:

 - Correctness: code changes need to have corresponding tests to ensure it works as specified

 - Quality Assurance: the code has test cases to ensure smooth integration with other services and does not introduce regression

-- Purpose: the code change should implement a bug fix or new functionality as previously identified and discussed as part of the open design process?
+- Purpose: the code change should implement a bug fix or new functionality as previously identified and discussed as part of the open design process